lingasc/icebreaker-generator-thanks/README.md

 ## Limitations

-While this icebreaker generator might be more convenient than generative AI or google, the results you get might be on par.
+While this icebreaker generator might be more convenient than generative AI or Google, the results you get might be on par.
 That is, not every icebreaker this generates will be gold, just like what you'd get from genAI or Google.

 The French translations might be better than the Japanese.
 While I was able to write and proofread in French, using even common syntax and phrasing in my code comments that French software engineers commonly use, I used an online translator to get the Japanese translations and cannot guarantee the same level of acuity there.